This post may contain affiliate links, please see our policy for details.

 - Do you want a skirt on your new sofa or open legs?
 I have a small space so I like to have open legs.

-Once you’ve decided on shape, size and cushions, it’s time too pick fabrics and finishes.
+Once you’ve decided on shape, size and cushions, it’s time to pick fabrics and finishes.

-This room is still a work in progress and photos have proven difficult with the lighting, but it’s looking so much better than when we moved in, and there’s more room for my other furniture (with the sectional out of the picture).
+This room is still a work in progress, but it’s looking so much better than when we moved in, and there’s more room for my other furniture (with the sectional out of the picture).

-Like I said, it’s a big investment and you’ll have it for a long time, so you have to love it.
-Completely…no doubts…no reservations.
+It’s a big investment and you’ll have it for a long time, so you have to love it.

-Any tips you’ve learned from buying a sofa?
+Any tips you’ve learned from buying a couch?